matrix-org/matrix-spec-proposals/proposals/2197-search_filter_in_federation_publicrooms.md

-In addition, as the `POST` method was not previously accepted on the `/publicRooms` endpoint over federation, then it is not a difficult task to use a `405 Method Not Allowed` HTTP response as a signal that fallback is required.
+In addition, as the `POST` method was not previously accepted on the `/publicRooms` endpoint over federation, then it is not a difficult task to use an `M_UNRECOGNIZED` standard error response `errcode` as a signal that fallback is required.

 ## Security considerations